backdrop-contrib/slick/README.txt

   themes.
 Only if trouble with admin display, please disable it at: admin/config/media/blazy

-- The Slick lazyLoad is not supported with Responsive image.
+- The Slick lazyLoad is not compatible with Responsive image.
 Slick only facilitates Responsive image to get in.
 The image formatting is taken over by Responsive image.
   Some other options such as Aspect ratio is currently not supported either.